 In a wok or cooking pan, add shrimp and stir fry for about 30 seconds on each side.
 Remove shrimp and place aside.

-If pan is too dry, add another 1-2 tbsp of cooking oil.
+If pan is too dry, add another 1-2 tablespoon of cooking oil.
 Add ginger, and then bok choy to the pan.
 If you separated the white parts, add white parts of bok choy to pan first and then stir fry for about a minute, and then add the green leafy parts of the bok choy and stir fry another minute.
-If you didn’t separate them, just cook everything for about 2 minutes.
+If you didn't separate them, just cook everything for about 2 minutes.

-Add 1/4 cup of water and cover with a lid for about a minute.
+Add ¼ cup of water and cover with a lid for about a minute.

 Remove the lid, return shrimp to pan, add desired amount of salt and stir fry to mix well.
 If you like your bok choy more crispy, stick with less time, and if you like it more tender/soft, I would try cooking it longer.